twidt/twidt.github.io/README.md

       -create specialized phone line //look at unique contact pages

 Step 5.
 Add bots or games to a seperate example of portfolio strength

+Step 6.
+Add a seperate page for the tools section including non-technical remote work.